Finite resource performance of small satellite-based quantum key distribution missions: Introduction

 \section{Introduction}

 The emergence of terrestrial quantum networks in large metropolitan areas demonstrates an increasing maturity of quantum technologies.
 A networked infrastructure enables increased capabilities for distributed applications in delegated quantum computing~\cite{Donkor2004distributed, Meter2016the}, quantum communications~\cite{Liorni2021, Wallnofer2021}, and quantum sensing~\cite{Sidhu2020_AVS}.
 However, extending these applications over global scales is currently not possible owing to exponential losses in optical fibres.
-Space-based segments provide a practical route to overcome this and realise global quantum networking~\cite{Gundogan2021npjQI, gundogan2021topical}.
+Space-based segments provide a practical route to overcome this and realise global quantum networking~\cite{Gundogan2021npjQI, gundogan2021topical, Gundogan2023time}.
 Satellite-based Quantum Key Distribution (SatQKD) has become a precursor to long-range applications of general quantum communication~\cite{Sidhu2021advances, belenchia2021quantum}.
 Although a general-purpose quantum network~\cite{wehner2018quantum} will require substantial advancements in quantum memories and routing techniques, a satellite-based QKD system adds to the progress of global-scale quantum networks by driving the maturation of space-based long-distance quantum links.

 There has been growing interest in satellite-based quantum key distribution.
 The recent milestone achievements by the Micius satellite~\cite{jianwei2018progress} which demonstrated space-to-ground QKD and entanglement distribution have energized this interest.
-Micius, being a large satellite, leaves open the possibility of using smaller satellites to perform satellite-based QKD---there have been feasibility studies for small-satellite-based QKD and CubeSat-based pathfinder missions~\cite{villar2020entanglement} for QKD applications.
+Micius, being a relatively large satellite, leaves open the question of using smaller satellites to perform satellite-based QKD---there have been feasibility studies for small-satellite-based QKD and CubeSat-based pathfinder missions~\cite{villar2020entanglement} for QKD applications.

-This surge in effort emphasizes the importance of understanding specific limitations to the performance of different SatQKD systems.
+The recent surge in efforts emphasizes the importance of understanding specific limitations to the performance of different SatQKD systems.
 For low-Earth orbit (LEO) satellites, a particular challenge is the limited time window to establish and maintain a quantum channel with an optical ground station (OGS).
-This limitation disproportionately constrains the volume of secure keys that can be generated due to a pronounced impact of statistical fluctuations in estimated parameters.
+This limitation disproportionately constrains the volume of secure keys that can be generated due to a pronounced impact of statistical fluctuations in estimated parameters~\cite{Sidhu2023finite, Sidhu2023satellite}.